Hong7Cong/Hong7Cong/README.md

-- 👋 Hi, I’m Hong Nguyen, PhD student of University of Southern California
+- 👋 Hi, I’m Hong Nguyen, a Ph.D. student at the University of Southern California
-- 👀 I’m interested in Information theory, Time Series Data Analysis & Magagement, Machine Learning
+- 👀 I’m interested in Signal and image processing for medical use
 - 💞️ I’m looking for internship opportunities, colaborations
 - 📫 How to reach me: hongn@usc.edu